dkh-dev/app/README.md

 ### Configurations

-> Don't worry if these configurations are overwhelming to you.
+> Don't worry if you find these configurations overwhelming.
 The default app is shipped with default configurations to make it work out of the box.

 `config.yaml`
 ```dart